brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ```
 :::

-It's a bit busy because nearly everything in properties involves quoting outside context, so seemingly everything here is quoted.
+It's a bit busy because nearly everything in properties involves interpolating outside context, so seemingly everything here is interpolated.

 Now, there's one very important property of fragments (as designed in these papers) hold: every fragment must be parsable in its context.
 A fragment does not leak its declarations out of its context; only out of the context where it is injected.
 Not only that, we get full name lookup and everything.